IBM/ibm-echo/README.md

 - [x]  API Chaining - now run APIs sequentially with the ability to pass on real-time responses and other data to subsequent APIs in the chain.
 An excellent feature to perform integration tests, run dependent APIs and more!
 - [x]  Echo can be run on your favourite browser or on your personal computer as a desktop app.
 - [x]  Unlike other REST API clients in the market, Echo desktop app works just as great in offline mode, too!
-- [x]  Powered with the formidable watsonx assistant, Sahay, to answer all things ECHO and generate ready-to-run APIs!

 ## How it works
 - There are two parts to the application - Backend & Frontend.